Skip to main content

 I have been sent an in-group, how do I view it?

 If you are part of a multi-site or enterprise group, other practices within your group can send you referrals.
 When in-group referrals are sent, the receiving practice can access the patient record and referral details, in order to support their continuing care - even if you did not previously have access to that patient.
+The receiving practice will also receive an alert via the 'Patient referrals' report, letting them know a referral has come in.

 If your practice receives a referral from another in-group practice, and you get access to a patient: